 - Identify the weak and strong parts of your short game.

-Good luck with calculating your short game golf handicap, and I’ll be posting some great tips on how you can improve it very shortly.
+Once you calculate your short game golf handicap, it’s time to work on improving it.
+Here are some great tips on how you can improve it very quickly.